-The intimate outdoor dining terrace at Allegra on the 7th floor of the Stratford hotel was specifically designed to be enjoyed year-round, making it a great option if you’re looking for some al-fresco socialising right now.
-Set amongst a meadow of wildflowers, water features and cedar pathways, Allegra has an elegant cantilever roof to shelter you from the elements while you enjoy seasonal sharing plates.
+The intimate outdoor dining terrace at Allegra on the 7th floor of the Stratford hotel was specifically designed to be enjoyed year-round, making it a great option, whatever the time of year.
+Set amongst a meadow of wildflowers, water features and cedar pathways, Allegra has plenty of heating as well as an elegant cantilever roof to shelter you from unexpected weather turns while you enjoy seasonal sharing plates.
 Much of the produce used is grown on the restaurant’s land at Full Circle Farm in Kent and prepared by Irish head chef Patrick Powell, who previously headed up the kitchen at Chiltern Firehouse alongside Nuno Mendes.

 The Stratford, Queen Elizabeth Olympic Park, 20 International Way, Stratford, E20;